LikithKumarDundigalla/MachineLearningProject/README.md

 ## File Descriptions
 - `dataset.py` : Extracts data from "Hugging Face" and saves as a csv file.
 - `main.py`: Entry point for orchestrating different approaches.
-- `online_approach.py`: Implements the online approach using existing methodologies.
+- `online_approach.py`: Implements the TF-IDF approach using existing methodologies.
 - `Ngrams_approach.py`: Contains code for the N-grams based approach.
 - `WordEmbeddings_approach.py`: Code for the Word Embeddings approach.
 - `requirements.txt`: Lists required libraries and versions.